Shadows and Fog: Plot

-Kleinman is awakened from his sleep by a vigilante mob, which claims to be looking for a serial killer and therefore to be needing his help.
+Max Kleinman is awakened by a vigilante mob, which claims to be looking for a serial killer and therefore needs his help.
 Kleinman's landlady gives him a bag containing pepper.
 Irmy and her boyfriend Paul, a pair of circus performers, quarrel about getting married and having a baby.
 Paul leaves and goes to another tent where he has sex with Marie, another artist.
 Seeing this, Irmy runs to the city and enters a brothel.
 A student named Jack, besotted by Irmy, offers her increasingly large sums to have sex with him.
 She finally succumbs when the sum reaches $700.

-Kleinman visits a coroner's house and has a glass of sherry with him.
-But after he leaves, the coroner is murdered by the killer.
+Seeking to learn his role in the vigilantes' plan, Kleinman visits a coroner's house and has a glass of sherry with him.
+After he leaves, the coroner is murdered by the killer.
 Kleinman comes to the police station to protest a local family's eviction.
 There, the police talk about the coroner's murder, saying that they have a clue about the killer in the fingerprints on the sherry glass.
 A panicked Kleinman meets Irmy in the police station, who had been arrested at the brothel for prostitution.
-She protests against the police calling her "whore,” and in the confusion Kleinman confiscates the evidence.
+She protests against the police calling her "whore,” and in the confusion Kleinman takes the glass.
 Irmy is allowed to leave the police station after a $50 fine, and she meets Kleinman outside.
 Together they start exploring the city, seeing its different scenes — a man peeping into a woman's room, a starving mother and child, a church — and decide to go back.

 Paul arrives in the city looking for Irmy.
 He goes into a bar where Jack is having a drink.
 The student reflects on the wonderful experience he had with "a sword-swallower,” shocking Paul.
 Kleinman and Irmy return to his place to stay but are refused entry by his fiancée.
 They go to the pier but are ambushed by the vigilante mob who find the sherry glass in Kleinman's pocket.
 Thinking him to be the killer, they decide to lynch Irmy and Kleinman, but the latter uses the pepper spray and they escape.

 Meanwhile, Irmy and Paul meet, and at first Paul is ready to kill Irmy for sleeping with another man.
 They break off their fight when they find the starving woman murdered, and the baby lying on the ground.
 They decide to keep the child and return to the circus.
 Kleinman comes to the brothel searching for Irmy but is unable to find her.
 From his rival at work, he learns about the circus leaving the town and decides to follow it.
 At the circus, Kleinman meets the magician Armstead, whom he greatly admires.
 The murderer arrives and tries to kill them but is thwarted by Armstead.
-Kleinman becomes Armstead's assistant on the circus and Irmy and Paul continue their careers as circus performers, while raising their newfound child.
+Kleinman becomes Armstead's assistant in the circus, while Irmy and Paul continue their careers as circus performers and raise their newfound child.